ljdursi/ML-for-scientists/index.md

 * Multiclass classification: of $m$ classes, which one does this item belong to?

 One approach to multiclass classification is to decompose into $m$ binary classification problems, and for each item, choose the category in which the item is most securely assigned.
-(This is called "binarization", and arises in other contexts).
+(This turning a discrete variable into a series of binary variables is called "binarization", and arises in other contexts).

 But inherently multiclass methods also exist.

 ---